Curse and mark of Cain: Judaism

 Abba Arika ("Rav") said that God gave Cain a dog, making him an example for murderers.
 Abba Jose ben Hanan said that God made a horn grow out of Cain.
 R. Hanin said that God made Cain an example to penitents (Gen. Rab.
 22:12).

 Rashi (1:4) comments on by saying that the mark was one of the Hebrew letters of the Tetragrammaton:

 "He engraved a letter of His [God's] Name onto his [Cain's] forehead."
 The same statement about the Tetragrammaton was expressed by Targum Jonathan, Pirqé Rabbi Eliezer 21, and Zohar I.36b.

 In Kabbalah, the Zohar states that the mark of Cain was one of the twenty-two Hebrew letters of the Torah, although the Zohar's native Aramaic does not actually tell us which of the letters it was.
 Some commentators, such as Rabbi Michael Berg in his English commentary on the Zohar, suggest that the mark of Cain was the letter vav.

 Christianity

 According to author Ruth Mellinkoff, commentators' interpretations of the nature of the "mark" depended on their views regarding the status of Cain, as either being given additional time to repent or as being further shamed.

-American Protestant racial beliefs on the mark of Cain
+American racial beliefs on the mark of Cain

-At some point after the start of the slave trade in the United States, many Protestant denominations began teaching the belief that the mark of Cain was a dark skin tone in an attempt to justify their actions, although early descriptions of Romani as "descendants of Cain" written by Franciscan friar Symon Semeonis suggest that this belief had existed for some time.
-Protestant preachers wrote exegetical analyses of the curse, with the assumption that it was dark skin.
+At some point after the start of the slave trade in the United States, a number of racist preachers began teaching the belief that the mark of Cain was a dark skin tone in an attempt to justify their actions, although early descriptions of Romani as "descendants of Cain" written by Franciscan friar Symon Semeonis suggest that this belief had existed for some time.
+Racist preachers wrote exegetical analyses of the curse, with the assumption that it was dark skin.

+This racist interpretation does not take into account that during the flood, only Noah and his family survived; "those destroyed by the Flood are Irad, Mehujael and Methushael, the descendants of Cain in ."
+Senior professor Daniel Heimbach of Southeastern Baptist Theological Seminary discussed the logical fallacy of the racist interpretation, writing "since Cain's descendants all died in the flood, the mark of Cain could not refer to anyone today even if it was passed on to his descendants."
+Heimbach additionally notes that "The Hebrew word translated "mark" (אוֹת, ʾōt) never refers to skin color" and "God did not say Cain's mark would pass on to future generations".